 Now from E–4:330: “2 Tim.
 2:20 proves that as a part of the household of the faithful the Youthful Worthies will be honorably used, and will be next to the Ancient Worthies on earth in Christ’s family.”
 We now repeat the statement on p.
 406 of E–4: “The Little Flock, the Ancient Worthies, The Great Company and the Youthful Worthies will be the Millennial Household of Faith (2 Tim.
 2:20).”

 These citations are proof that both Messengers saw only four classes in the Household of Faith in the “finished picture” – that is, the four elect classes.
-But this PT can see Five classes in the “finished picture” of the Epiphany – and can see that all who accept Jesus as their Savior in the Kingdom, will also be of the Household of Faith!
-Of course, if they are now of the Household of Faith, it would be a step down in the Kingdom for them to become in the “Works” salvation instead of a reward for their walking a narrow way.
-However, the LHMM doesn’t teach that the Campers Consecrated will be resurrected perfect – an instantaneous resurrection as the Worthies will receive.
-So it would be reasonable to expect these imperfect Campers to become perfect only by WORKS.
+But RGJ says he can see Five classes in the “finished picture” of the Epiphany – and he can see that all who accept Jesus as their Savior in the Kingdom, will also be of the Household of Faith!

+However, it is pertinent to our subject to emphasize that many – perhaps most of the quasi–elect were at one time in the Court, and were at that time of the Household of Faith when there in the Gospel-Age and Epiphany Tabernacles.
+The Camp contains the nominal people of God, and Brother Johnson said that the tentatively justified in the Court, if they failed to consecrate, were no more than nominal Christians.
+His reason for this statement, of course, is the fact that their eventual standing would be in the Camp.
 There is an adjustment in the Court and in the Camp in the finished picture of the Epiphany.
 The Court will contain only the consecrated, and the Camp will contain only the “truly repentant and believing.”
-All in the Court will receive a special resurrection, and those in the Camp will receive the general resurrection.
+All in the Court will receive a special resurrection – and those in the Camp will receive the general resurrection.
 Those “truly repentant and believing,” but unconsecrated Jews and Gentiles will be in a better condition to receive the Kingdom blessings than the others.
 All the “truly repentant and believing” will be among the first to come into harmony with the Kingdom requirements.
 This is in harmony with the Two Salvations, and with the Resurrection of the Just and Unjust, as taught by That Servant and the Epiphany Messenger.